kua-University/Mu-Guda-Nahom-Tadesse/README.md

 ## Description
 MU GUDA is a mobile application designed for buying and selling agricultural products with seamless payment integration.
-The Mekelle Universty and Community can connect, browse available products, and complete purchases using various payment methods like Telebirr, Chappa, and Santim Pay.
+The Mekelle Universty and Community can connect, browse available products, and complete purchases using various payment methods like Telebirr, Chappa, and Santim Pay(no API integrated).

 ## Constructive Criticism I Was Given